LeeyoungAries/mini_asms/README.md

 miniASMS is a modified tracking algorithm based on the Robust Scale-Adaptive Mean-Shift [1].
 And the modification is based on "https://github.com/vojirt/asms".

+This is also the Group-B15's code for the first ARM AI algorithm contest.

 __________
 The code depends on C++11, OpenCV 2.4+ library and is build via cmake toolchain.

 __________
 References